 Galvanized electrical conduits including hanger and brackets where suspended in finished areas except where seamless coating occurs and outdoors: Match colour of wall/ceiling.

-Aluminum electrical cable trays including hangers and brackets in finished areas and outdoors: Match colour of wall/ceiling and/or to acceptance of the [Consultant].
+Aluminum electrical cable trays including hangers and brackets in finished areas and outdoors: Match colour of wall/ceiling and/or to acceptance of the Consultant.

 Exposed surfaces of fans and dampers: Match colour of wall/ceiling.